 Emergency assistance for customers facing disconnection

 The Low Income Emergency Assistance Program (LEAP) offers assistance to customers facing disconnection of services.
-In 2017, the program provided $62,000 in assistance to Utilities Kingston customers, with 2018 figures to be provided.
+Customers can contact Kingston Community Health Centre for application information and assistance at 613-542-2949, extension 2143.

 Know your rights